allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

     - persistent consumer queues (survive broker and service restarts)
     - persistent messages (survive broker and service restarts)
     - message processing acknowledgment by clients
-    - message confirmation by broker (for early dectection of network transient failures)
+    - message confirmation by broker (for early detection of network transient failures)
     - *topic* routing (to allow wildcard monitoring)

   - a reliable *commands* exchange with: